Spurious Local Minima of Deep ReLU Neural Networks in the Neural Tangent Kernel Regime: Introduction

-On the other hand, local minima of deep neural networks has been investigated theoretically in recent years.
-Local minima cause plateaus which have a strong negative influence on learning in deep neural networks.
-Dauphin et al. (2014) experimentally investigated the distribution of the critical points of a single-layer MLP and demonstrated that the possibility of existence of local minima with large error (i.e., bad or poor local minima) is very small.
-Choromanska et al. provided a theoretical justification for the work of Dauphin et al. (2014) on a deep neural network with ReLU units using the spherical spin-glass model under seven assumptions (Choromanska, Henaff, Mathieu, Arous \& LeCun, 2015).
-Choromanska et al. also suggested that discarding the seven unrealistic assumptions remains an important open problem (Choromanska, LeCun \& Arous, 2015).
-Kawaguchi (2016) discarded most of these assumptions and proved that the following four statements for a deep nonlinear neural network with only two out of the seven assumptions: 1) the loss function is non-convex and non-concave, 2) every local minimum is a global minimum, 3) every critical point that is not a global minimum is a saddle point, and 4) bad saddle points exist.
+\noin {\bf Local minima in neural networks.} On the one hand, local minima of neural networks have been investigated for a long time.
+Local minima cause plateaus which have a strong negative influence on learning in neural networks \cite{amari,cous}.
+Fukumizu et al. have mathematically proved that critical points introduced by a hierarchical structure in a three-layered neural network can be local minima or saddle points according to conditions \cite{fuku2000}.
+Dauphin et al. experimentally investigated the distribution of the critical points of a single-layer MLP and demonstrated that the possibility of existence of local minima with large error (i.e., bad or spurious local minima) is very small \cite{dauphin}.
+Yun et al. investigated the loss surface of three-layered neural networks with the standard activation functions such as ReLU, Leaky ReLU, sigmoid, $\tanh, \arctan$, ELU and SELU, and constructively proved that there is a spurious local minimum \cite{yun}.
+As for deep neural networks, Choromanska et al. provided a theoretical justification for the work in \cite{dauphin} on a deep neural network with ReLU units using the spherical spin-glass model under seven assumptions \cite{choroman-henaff}.
+Choromanska et al. also suggested that discarding the seven unrealistic assumptions remains an important open problem \cite{choroman-lecun}.
+Kawaguchi discarded most of these assumptions and proved that the following four statements for a deep ReLU neural network with only two out of the seven assumptions \cite{kawaguchi}: 1) the loss function is non-convex and non-concave, 2) every local minimum is a global minimum, 3) every critical point that is not a global minimum is a saddle point, and 4) bad saddle points exist.
+Nitta showed that there exist a large number of critical points introduced by a hierarchical structure in deep neural networks as straight lines, and derived a sufficient condition for deep neural networks having no critical points introduced by a hierarchical structure \cite{nit2017}.
+Laurent et al. studied the loss surface of deep ReLU or Leaky ReLU neural networks applied to classification problems, and proved that there are only two types of local minima: flat minima and sharp minima.
+They clarified that the sharp minima are spurious local minima, and that the flat minima are global minima in the case of the Leaky ReLU network \cite{laurent}.
+Liu et al. constructively proved that there exist non-differentiable saddle points in the loss surface of deep ReLU networks with squared loss or cross-entropy loss, and that deep ReLU networks with cross-entropy loss have non-differentiable spurious local minima under a mild restriction on datasets \cite{Liu}.
+Incidentally, Nitta investigated the characteristics of the complex-valued neuron model with parameters represented by polar coordinates and showed that singular points degrade the learning speed in the case of using the steepest gradient descent method with square error \cite{nit2015}.
+As for three-layered complex-valued neural networks, Nitta mathematically proved that most of local minima caused by the hierarchical structure can be resolved by extending the real-valued neural network to complex numbers \cite{nit2013}.